BlockMen/hud_hunger/README.txt

 You can create a "hud.conf" to costumize the positions of health, hunger and breath bar.
 Take a look at "hud.conf.example" to get more infos.

+!!NOTICE: Keep in mind if running a server with this mod, that the costum position should be displayed correct on every screen size!!

 Hunger:
 This mod adds hunger to the game.
-You can disable this by setting "HUD_HUNGER_ENABLE = false" in "hud.conf".
+You can disable this by setting "HUD_HUNGER_ENABLE = false" in "hud.conf", or "hud_hunger_enable = false" in minetest.conf.
+In case of conflict hud.conf configuration is dominant.

 Currently supported food:
 - Apples (default)